Recurrent Memory Transformer: Related work

 \section{Related work}

 In our study we add a memory to general purpose attention based neural architecture.
 Memory is a recurrent topic in neural networks research.
 It had started from the early works ~\citep{mcculloch1943logical,stephen1956kleene} and significantly progressed in 90's with introduction of \textit{Backpropagation Through Time} learning algorithm \citep{werbos1990backpropagation} and \textit{Long-Short Term Memory} (LSTM) \citep{10.1162/neco.1997.9.8.1735} neural architecture.
 Today memory-augmented neural networks (MANNs) usually rely on some kind of recurrent external-memory which is separate from the model's parameters. \textit{Neural Turing Machines }(NTMs) \citep{graves2014neural} and \textit{Memory Networks }\citep{weston2014memory} are equipped with a storage for vector representations that can be accessed with an attention mechanism.
 Memory Networks \citep{weston2014memory,sukhbaatar2015endtoend} were designed to enable reasoning by sequential attention over to the content of a memory.
 NTMs followed by \textit{Differentiable Neural Computer} (DNC) \citep{graves2016hybrid} and \textit{Sparse DNC} \citep{rae2016scaling} are implemented as recurrent neural networks able to write to memory storage over time.
 All these models are differentiable and can be trained via backpropagation through time (BPTT).
 Parallel line of research extends recurrent neural networks such as LSTM with data structures like stacks, lists, or queues~\citep{arm2015inferring,grefenstette2015learning}.
 MANN architectures with a more advanced addressing mechanisms such as address-content separation and multi-step addressing were proposed in \citep{gulcehre2016dynamic,gulcehre2017memory,meng2018context}.
 The Global Context Layer model \citep{meng2018context} uses the idea of address-content separation to solve the difficulty of training content-based addressing in the canonical NTM.

-Recent rise of Transformer models also resulted in introduction of a number of new memory architectures.